Fitness for Duty Assessments

 Fitness for Duty assessments are often requested in situations such as:

-In many cases, the assessment helps bring structure and medical evidence to decisions that would otherwise rely on incomplete information.
+In many cases, the assessment helps bring structure and medical evidence to decisions that would otherwise rely on incomplete information, supporting better risk management.

 Each Fitness for Duty assessment is tailored to the role and circumstances, but typically involves: